 Gender refers to the attitudes, feelings and behaviours that a given culture associates with a person’s biological sex (based on physical body parts).

 Gender identity is the gender someone identifies with most; a sense of being a man, woman, genderqueer, trans or something else.
 Everyone has a gender identity;

 Cisgender is a term used for people whose sex and gender match.
 For example someone who has male body parts and identifies as a man.

 Transgender/trans.
-Sometimes people feel the sex they were assigned at birth does not describe their gender; They may change their name, pronoun and way the dress and they may look for support (including hormones and surgery) to make their bodies better match their gender identity.
+Sometimes people feel the sex they were assigned at birth does not describe their gender.
+They may change their name, pronoun and way they dress and they may look for support (including hormones and surgery) to make their bodies better match their gender identity.
 There are many different words people use to talk about gender identity; some of these include trans, and transgender.
 Sexual orientation and gender identity is fluid, meaning that it may change over time.

-It is common for people to face discrimination – and even harrassment - based on their sexual orientation or gender identity.
+It is common for people to face discrimination – and even harassments - based on their sexual orientation or gender identity.
 This can include experiencing health and social services that are not responsive to their needs, or that misunderstand or make them feel uncomfortable talking about their sexual orientation and gender identity.